Mages-Alliance/library/tomes/outfacing/lore/on_outfacing_philosophy.md

 ---

-**This scroll establishes the foundational philosophy for all outfacing communication—signal-sending to those who might resonate, with transparency, humility, and systematic integrity.**
+**This scroll establishes the foundational philosophy for all outfacing communication—signal-sending to those who might resonate, with transparency, humility, and systematic integrity.
+Magic adapts its presentation to serve understanding while never compromising its foundation.**